Win or lose, police reform ballot measure shows America is over status quo policing

 Maurice Mitchell is the national director of the Working Families Party.
 His organization's Political Action Committee has donated to Yes 4 Minneapolis.

-This article originally appeared on USA TODAY: Minneapolis police reform ballot shows America wants change
+This article originally appeared on Wichita Falls Times Record News: Win or lose, police reform ballot measure shows America is over status quo policing